divyanshuverma-career/Analytical_Study_of_General_Store/README.md

 ---

 ## 📌 Disclaimer
-This project is for **academic and learning purposes**.
+This project is for **academic and learning purposes** in **Indian Institute of Technology, Madras**.
 Business data is collected manually and used only for analysis demonstration.